-Most decisions under the Bill (including for imports of new species/taxa) are opaque, with no requirement for community consultation, publication of assessments, third party appeal rights or merits review/auditing.
+Most decisions under the Bill (including for imports of new species/taxa) will be opaque, with no requirement for community consultation, publication of assessments, third party appeal rights or merits review/auditing.
 Only import applicants will have the legal right for review.
-The Inspector-General of Biosecurity will not be able to audit decisions, only processes. - both because of the valuable contribution that community members can make (expert information and innovative policy ideas, for example) and to limit the potential for political or commercial influences.
-But
+Labor's proposed Inspector-General of Biosecurity will not be able to audit decisions or the application of science, only processes.
+Transparency is important to maximise community value-adding (expert information and innovative policy ideas, for example) and to limit the potential for inappropriate political or commercial influences.